 Before the relocation agency contacts you for an initial briefing, your HR department provides them with all required information about your family status: if you married, how many children you have, how old they are, if your spouse works etc. Only then, the agent gets in touch with you to conduct an interview.
 This briefing is one of the most essential parts of the relocation process, so it’s quite important you are well prepared and know what you need and want.
 Based on the information you give the agent, they prepare your look & see visit and most likely will send you some initial housing proposals.

 Be cultural sensitive.
 What is obvious to you, it’s not necessarily the same in the new location.
 Take for instance room counting.
 In UK real estate agents mention only bedrooms, in the USA every room incl. kitchen and bathrooms.

 Look & See

 Choosing your new house

 Your company policy and your contract determine your housing allowance.
-In some cases you wouldn’t even know the exact amount you can spend on your rent.
+In some cases, you wouldn’t even know the exact amount you can spend on your rent.
 It’s in the relocation agent’s responsibility to make sure your needs are met within the budget set by your employer.

 You can start with a “simple” decision to choose either a house or an apartment.

 Be prepared to make compromises.
 Your relocation agent might be able to find an exact house you described, but you might as well not be so lucky.
 Try to make up your mind what matters to you and what are just nice-to-have features.
 Is the location more important or maybe the exact type of house you are looking for?
 Would you be satisfied with a balcony or a private garden is a must?
 Do you need your bedroom to have an en-suite bathroom or not?
 Do you need to have your own garage space?
 How important to you is an open plan kitchen?
 Would you consider renting a semi-furnished apartment?… etc.